 - A county that maintains a consolidated public library and bills an adjacent county for a library service payment will be required to make payments to public libraries in the adjacent county.
 The amount of the library service payment is based on the number of library loans made by the billing library to residents who are not residents of a municipality that contains a branch of the consolidated county.

 The Wisconsin Library Association, the League of Wisconsin Municipalities, and the Outagamie County Board of Supervisors all supported the amended language for Assembly Bill 288.
 Published on March 28, 2014 as 2013 Wisconsin Act 157, the bill history, including links to the amendment, can be found at: https://docs.legis.wisconsin.gov/2013/proposals/ab288

 The text for 2013 Act 157 is available at: https://docs.legis.wisconsin.gov/2013/related/acts/157.pdf

-There are eight consolidated county public libraries that Act 157 could impact: Adams, Brown, Door, Florence, La Crosse, Marathon, Marinette, and Portage.
-In addition, public libraries located in counties that are adjacent to these eight consolidated counties will be impacted if the consolidated county library requests payment for library service.
-In 2013, only two consolidated county libraries submitted for payment from adjacent counties.
+There are nine consolidated county public libraries in Wisconsin: Adams, Brown, Door, Florence, La Crosse, Marathon, Marinette, Portage, and Shawano.
+In addition, public libraries located in counties that are adjacent to these consolidated county libraries will be impacted if the consolidated county library requests payment for library service.
 The DPI's Division for Libraries and Technology (DLT) notified those two counties of the requirement to provide notice to libraries in adjacent counties by April 1 if they intend to request payments from those counties under the revised s.
 43.12.
 The new law allows that libraries so notified are eligible for payment from the consolidated county, but only for service to residents of the consolidated county who live in municipalities without a library or library branch.